Opioid Addiction: Signs, Symptoms, and Treatment

 - Easy access to prescription or illegal opioids

-- Taking higher doses of opioids, even if prescribed
+- Taking higher doses of opioids, even when prescribed

-- Taking opioids for a long time, even if prescribed
+- Taking opioids for a long time, even when prescribed

 - Younger adults aged 18-25 years old have a higher risk of misuse